 The Governance & Nominating Committee periodically reviews the skills, experience, characteristics and other criteria for identifying and evaluating directors, and recommends these criteria to the Board.
 These criteria include, among other things, an individual's business experience, qualifications, attributes and skills relevant to the management and oversight of the Company's business, independence, the ability to represent diverse stockholder interests, judgment, integrity, the ability to commit sufficient time and attention to Board activities, and the absence of potential conflicts or the appearance of conflicts with the Company's business and interests.
 The Governance & Nominating Committee and the Board annually evaluate the composition of the Board to assess whether the skills, experience, characteristics and other criteria established by the Board are currently represented on the Board as a whole, and in individual directors, and to assess the criteria that may be needed in the future, given the Company's current situation and strategic plans.
-The Governance & Nominating Committee and the Board seek a diversity of occupational and personal backgrounds on the Board, including diversity with respect to demographics such as gender, race, ethnic and national background, geography, and age, in order to obtain a range of viewpoints and perspectives.
-As part of the search process for each new director, the Governance & Nominating Committee includes women and minorities in the pool of candidates (and instructs any search firm the Committee engages to do so).
+The Governance & Nominating Committee and the Board seek candidates with varied occupational and personal backgrounds on the Board in order to obtain a range of viewpoints and perspectives.
+As part of the search process for each new director, the Governance & Nominating Committee strives to have a varied slate of candidates (and encourages any search firm the Committee engages to do so) from which the Governance & Nominating Committee selects the most appropriate candidate taking into consideration the criteria established by the Board.
 The Governance & Nominating Committee also considers the special requirements of Moody's Investors Service and its role in the securities markets.
 As an example, the Committee has determined that individuals who by profession actively manage securities portfolios could encounter conflicts of interests or give rise to the appearance of conflicts.
 The Committee also considers candidates recommended by stockholders in compliance with the procedures described in the Company's proxy statement.

-The Governance & Nominating Committee reviews the qualifications of director candidates and incumbent directors in light of the membership criteria established by the Board and recommends the Company's candidates to the Board for election by the stockholders at the annual meeting.
+The Governance & Nominating Committee reviews the qualifications of director candidates and incumbent directors in light of the criteria established by the Board and recommends the Company's candidates to the Board for election by the stockholders at the annual meeting.
 The Governance & Nominating Committee annually reviews outside director time commitments, including any leadership positions on another public company's board of directors, to evaluate and confirm that all director nominees have demonstrated that they have committed and expect to commit appropriate time to serve effectively on the Board and its committees.
 In addition, prior to the recommendation of the Company's director candidates to the Board, the Chairman of the Board annually evaluates the performance and contributions of each incumbent director.